Exploration History

 - Estimate predates NI-43-101 and sufficient work has not been done to classify the estimates as current mineral resources and so they are considered historical estimates.
 For further information, the Company is not treating the historical estimate as current mineral resources.

-The Mineral Resource estimate for Moonlight was prepared by Cameron Resource Consulting, LLC with an effective date of December 15, 2017.
-The Mineral Resource estimate incorporates geologic interpretations and a database compiled from historic drilling campaigns.
-The resource database comprises 202 drill holes with 11,005 copper assays, 10,555 gold assays and 10,675 silver assays.
+The Mineral Resource estimate for the Moonlight-Superior Project was prepared by Global Resource Engineering Ltd with an effective date of December 16, 2024.
+The Mineral Resource estimate incorporates geologic interpretations and a database compiled from historic drilling campaignsas well as recent drilling by US Copper.
+The resource database comprises 566 drill holes spanning 255,000 linear feet.

 Indicated |